This was written by AI

 • The UI was vastly inferior to Claude Code's interface

-• Aider would get stuck in loops, generating the same code over and over without actually updating files
+• It would get stuck in loops, generating the same code over and over without updating files

 • The configuration was painful and finnicky

-I ended up uninstalling Aider after a few days.
-The local models remain excellent for chatting and general use in Open WebUI, but Aider as a coding tool just wasn't worth the frustration compared to Claude Code.
+I uninstalled it.
+The local models remain good for chatting in Open WebUI, but Aider as a coding tool wasn't worth the frustration compared to Claude Code.

-With Ollama running, I needed to curate a collection of models for different purposes:
+With Ollama running, I pulled down models for different purposes:

 • llama3.2:3b: Fast, lightweight for system/terminal work